 3. Use double opt-in to grow your email list

-Double opt-in is a two-step process where subscribers confirm their subscription by clicking on a link sent to their email.
-Taking your audience’s consent to send emails increases your chances of getting replies and prevents spam complaints or blocklisting.
+Double opt-in is a 2-step process where subscribers confirm their subscription by clicking on a link sent to their email.
+Taking your audience’s consent to send emails increases your chances of getting replies and prevents spam complaints or blacklisting.

 For example, here’s the confirmation email you’ll get for the lemwarm newsletter👇